-Period: December 2021 - February 2022 Issue date: 07.12.2021
+Period: February 2022 - April 2022 Issue date: 03.02.2022

 The regional maps illustrating the regional river flows for five members of the Met Office ensemble of rainfall forecasts give some indication of the range of possible river flows in the coming months.
 As noted previously, the actual flows could be more extreme than the flows generated by either the lowest or highest members of the rainfall ensemble.
 The bar charts (below) give further insight into the range of river flow forecasts by considering all members of the forecast rainfall ensemble.
 The regional bar charts show the percentage of ensemble forecasts falling in each of the flow categories as generated by the monthly-resolution water-balance model.
 As before results are averaged by region then ranked in terms of 54 years of historical regional flow estimates (1963 - 2016).

-SUMMARY: During December, river flows in the south east of England and in Tay Region are likely to be in the Normal range.
-Elsewhere, river flows are likely to be in the Normal range or Above normal.

-Over the next 3 months river flows are likely to continue to be in the Normal range in the south east of England.
-Elsewhere, river flows are likely to be in the Normal range or above.
+SUMMARY: During January, river flows are likely to be in the Normal range or below except in North West Scotland where they are likely to be in the Above Normal range.
+Over the next 3 months river flows are likely to be in the Normal range or below across most regions, except for North West Scotland where river flows are more likely to be in the Normal range or above.

-Highlands Region HR NER North East Region TR Tay Region FR Forth Region CR Clyde Region TWR Tweed Region Solway Region ENGLAND Northumbria

-1- and 3-month variability

-Ν North West NW

-NORTHERN IRELAND This method cannot currently be used in

-Percentile range of historic values for relevant month

-Outlook Based on Modelled Flow from Rainfall Forecasts

-Period: December 2021 - February 2022

-The maps illustrating the regional river flows for five members of the Met Office ensemble of rainfall forecasts give some indication of the range of possible river flows in the coming months.
+Outlook Based on Modelled Flow from Rainfall Forecasts Period: February 2022 - April 2022 Issue date: 03.02.2022 The maps illustrating the regional river flows for five members of the Met Office ensemble of rainfall forecasts give some indication of the range of possible river flows in the coming months.
 As noted previously, the actual flows could be more extreme than the flows generated by either the lowest or highest members of the rainfall ensemble.
 The tables below give further insight into the range of river flow forecasts by considering all members of the forecast rainfall ensemble.
 The numbers in the tables are the percentage of ensemble forecasts falling in each of the flow categories as generated by the monthly-resolution water-balance model.
 As before results are averaged by region then ranked in terms of 54 years of historical regional flow estimates (1963 - 2016).

-SUMMARY: During December, river flows in the south east of England and in Tay Region are likely to be in the Normal range.
-Elsewhere, river flows are likely to be in the Normal range or Above normal.

-Over the next 3 months river flows are likely to continue to be in the Normal range in the south east of England.
-Elsewhere, river flows are likely to be in the Normal range or above.
+SUMMARY: During January, river flows are likely to be in the Normal range or below except in North West Scotland where they are likely to be in the Above Normal range.
+Over the next 3 months river flows are likely to be in the Normal range or below across most regions, except for North West Scotland where river flows are more likely to be in the Normal range or above.
+SCOTLAND Highlands Region North East Region TR Tay Region FR Forth Region CR Clyde Region TWR Tweed Region Solway Region ENGLAND Ν Northumbria NW North West Υ Yorkshire ST Severn Trent Α Anglian Т Thames S Southern W Wessex

-1- and 3-month variability

-HR Highlands Region

-NER North East Region

-TR Tay Region

-FR Forth Region

-CR Clyde Region

-TWR Tweed Region

-SR Solway Region

-ENGLAND

-N Northumbria

-NW North West

-Y Yorkshire

-ST Severn Trent

-A Anglian

-T Thames

-Southern

-W Wessex SW South West

-WALES WEL Welsh
+SW South West WALES WEL Welsh